jt0dd/introvert/README.md

 ## Objective

 The outcome this library seeks to achieve is cutting-edge unhooking via plug-and-play static re-linking.
-To address the portability limitation created by static linking, Windows kernel and API DLLs are stored into a database for each release of the OS.
+To address the portability limitation created by static linking, Windows kernel and API DLLs should be stored into a database table corresponding to each release of the OS.
 A loader is embedded which, when executed on a target machine, calls back to the C2 server, which statically links the corresponding OS API and sends it to the remote loader.
 This approach, while sophisticated, removes any opportunity for the defender's endpoint sensors to track activity through OS API hooks.